 - choose a single data with a different amount (such as an underpaid or overhead transaction)

 - choose multiple data to correspond to a single transaction

-> This button appears only in the “Accepted Transactions” screen, to show that this transaction has been matched but the match can be undone.
-If it was an automatic match, clicking “Unmatch” simply removes the association between the bank transaction and the matched data.
+This button appears only in the “Reviewed" transactions screen when you hover the mouse over the check option to far right on the transaction line.
+So although this transaction has been matched, the match can be undone.
+If it was an automatic match, clicking this simply removes the association between the bank transaction and the matched data.

-> If it was a suggested match, clicking “Unmatch” will delete the suggested data OneUp created to match this transaction.
+If it was a suggested match, this will delete the suggested data OneUp created to match this transaction.

-> Automatic match vs Suggested match
+Automatic match vs Suggested match

 If during the sync+match process, OneUp encounters existing data and matches it to the transaction, it’s considered an "Automatic Match”.
 If data was created automatically by OneUp to match the transaction, it is considered a “Suggested Match”.

 The main difference between Automatic Matches and Suggested Matches is that when you cancel the link between a transaction between an a Suggested Match, the data for the Suggested Match is deleted from your system.
 This is because OneUp created the data on your behalf, and by indicating the suggestion is bad, we undo the creation of the data on your behalf.

 To un-link your bank from OneUp